ibm-cloud-docs/codeengine/deploy.md

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}

-### Deploying an application from console
+### Deploying an app from console
 {: #deploy-app-console}

-Deploy an application by using the {{site.data.keyword.codeengineshort}} console.
+Deploy an application with an image from public Docker Hub with the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

 By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
 If your app needs to listen on a port other than port `8080`, deploy your app by using the CLI and use the `--port` option on the `app create` command to specify the port.
 {: important}

-1. To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
-2. From the Projects page, click the name of your project to open the **Overview** page.
-3. From your **Overview** page, click **Application** to create an app.
-4. From the Create Application page, enter a name for your application and provide an image reference for your container.
-For example, enter `myapp` for the application name and `ibmcom/hello` for container image.
-Click **Deploy**.
+This example references an image in public Docker Hub.
+To reference an image in a private repository, see ************

+1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
+2. Select **Start creating** from **Run your container image**.
+3. Select **Application**.
+4. Select a project from the list of available projects.
+You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
+Provisioning your project can take a few minutes.
+Wait until the project status is `Active` before you continue to the next step.
+5. Enter a name for the application and specify a container image, for example, `docker.io/ibmcom/helloworld`.
+Use a name for your application that is unique within the project.
+For this example, you do not need to modify the default values for environment variables or runtime settings.
+6. Click **Deploy**.
-5. After the application status changes to **Ready**, you can run your application by clicking **Test application**.
-To see the running application, click **Application URL**.
+7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
+To open the application in a web page, click **Application URL**.

-### Deploying an application from CLI
+### Deploying an app from CLI
 {: #deploy-app-cli}

 Deploy your application from the CLI with the `ibmcloud ce application create` command.